Friday, February 24, 2012

 Honorable Mention also to general manager Bill Torrey and head coach Al Arbour.

-9. Bob Bourne, Number 19, Center, 1974-86.
-Didn’t stand out in the regular season, but did when it counted.
-He had 74 points in the 74 playoff games during the four-year Stanley Cup run.
+9. Bob Bourne, Number 14, Center, 1974-86.
+He didn't stand out in the regular season, but he did when it counted.
+He had 74 points in the 74 playoff games during the 4-year Stanley Cup run.
 Only Bryan Trottier and Mike Bossy had more.

 8. Bobby Nystrom, Number 23, right wing, 1972-86.
 A pretty good player, not really a great one, but he'll always be remembered for May 24, 1980, taking a Tonelli pass in overtime of Game 6 of the Stanley Cup Finals and sending the Nassau Coliseum into a frenzy.